-- Please be aware that there are important differences between rules for EA/IQ dressage, Pony Club dressage, and Eventing/CT dressage. - Callers are allowed at all levels except for secondary competitions at State Championships.
-Organising committees of regional championships and school qualifying events can allow callers at their discretion.
-Callers are not allowed at any level at National Championships.
-It is important to read the competition rules carefully to see if callers are allowed or not at individual events. - If a horse/pony has an official dressage grading, please refer to EA Dressage Rules for the level/s at which this horse/pony may participate.
+- Please be aware that there are important differences between rules for EA/IQ dressage, Pony Club dressage, and Eventing/CT dressage. - Callers are allowed at all levels at IQ and Regional Championship events.
+No callers are allowed for either Primary or Secondary riders at State Championships and Interschool Nationals. - If a horse/pony has an official dressage grading, please refer to EA Dressage Rules for the level/s at which this horse/pony may participate.
 Please contact the EQ office if unsure of a grading. - Riders do not present to the judges unless requested to do so.
-They must ride past the judge with numbers clearly visible on both sides of the horse. - Competition numbers allocated to the horse/rider combination for IQ events are different to EQ Competitive Dressage bridle numbers. - Organising committees may, with the approval of IQ, include secondary intermediate divisions in suitable classes.
+They must ride past the judge with numbers clearly visible on both sides of the horse. - Competition numbers allocated to the horse/rider combination for IQ events are different to EQ Competitive Dressage bridle numbers. - Organising committees may, include secondary intermediate divisions in suitable classes.